GoncaloJoaoCorreia/kickassAPI/README.md

 ## How to get it working

 Compile the source or download the .jar binary directly and add it to your classpath.
+You need the [jsoup binaries](http://jsoup.org/download) in your classpath to compile the source.

 ## Usage